rafael-santiago/kryptos/doc/MANUAL.md

 ### Hashes

-Firstly I will show you how to generate hashes without using the c99 conveniences, after we will generate hashes through the available macros.
+Firstly I will show you how to generate hashes without using C macro conveniences, after we will generate hashes through the available macro.

 Until now the available hash algorithms follow listed in **Table 4**.